Once you have setup all your CNC

 many of these characters cannot be types at the keyboard)

-dnc4U allows you to select different End-of-Block characters
+dnc4U allows you to select different standard or custom End-of-Block

 You can setup data packet delays of up to 500ms between each